nsncowan/work-life-planner/PROJECT_NOTES.md

 ## brainstorm

+make a select date component that will affect 'currentDate' state

 Take a cue from the spread operator that reassigns an Id to the copied item.
 This could be a way to modify items with new times, names, etc

 - convert timeslots to timeblocks with all data exept 'time' set to null.